Sakura Wars: So Long, My Love: Development

 New York was chosen by Hiroi as a natural progression after moving from Tokyo to Paris for the story of Sakura Wars 3, the development of which informed Hiroi about the direction he wanted to take future entries.
 The portrayal of New York as a vibrant land of opportunity was linked to the common phrase "I Love New York".
 As with other entries, the New York Combat Revue was created by Hiroi as a fantastical defence against the ingrained darkness that exists within major cities.
 According to Akahori, while the game only spanned eight episodes compared to the ten-to-eleven of previous entries, it had far more story content than the previous full-scale entry Sakura Wars 3.
 The scenario originally spanned eleven episodes, with the additional content featuring Tutankhamun as a villain and using a storyline involving Cleopatra.
 Due to what were described as "unavoidable circumstances", these episodes were cut from the game, reducing the scenario to its current length.
 The subtitle was taken from Farewell, My Lovely, a crime novel by American writer Raymond Chandler.

 Gemini and Cheiron were the first characters to be created for the game.
 Gemini became the central heroine who would represent the Redneck stereotype, while the African American Cherion acted as a means for the story to tackle issues of discrimination in American culture.
 Each additional character was based around a particular theme; Rosarita was themed around Spaghetti Western culture, Subaru was a cold perfectionist similar to Sakura Wars 2 heroine Reni Milchstrasse, while Diana would be a handicapped character in a similar vein to Lobelia from Sakura Wars 3.
-Ratchet, who had appeared in Sakura Wars: The Movie, was also included as a principle character and romance option, with her voice actress Akiko Kuno returning.
+Ratchet, who had appeared in Sakura Wars: The Movie, was also included as a principal character and romance option, with her voice actress Akiko Kuno returning.
 As with previous entries, the actresses were chosen based on a combination of acting and singing experience.
 Rather than established protagonist Ichiro Ogami, the story focused on new protagonist Shinjiro.
 According to Hiroi, Shinjiro was the most difficult character to create, with the main aim being to differentiate his story from that of Ogami.
 Shinjiro was made a more vulnerable, emotional character.
 The renewed cast played into the theme of a young country, whose actions would be performed in parallel to events in Japan.
 Fujishima was initially confused about the kind of cast Hiroi wanted, drawing multiple versions of each character.
 Speaking about his design for Gemini, Fujishima described it as having a samurai core within a stylized cowgirl.